unlhcc/r-novice-gapminder/_episodes/05-data-structures-part1.md

 > > ~~~
 > > {: .r}
 > >
-> > Note: new students find the help files difficult to understand; make sure to let them know
+> > Note: new users often find the help files difficult to understand; this is typical.
-> > that this is typical, and encourage them to take their best guess based on semantic meaning,
+> > When first beginning, make a guess based on what you understand and test it in your code.
-> > even if they aren't sure.
+> > You will learn a lot through trial and error!
 > {: .solution}
 {: .challenge}